Norm of the no-boundary state: Discussion

-Below we comment on some other features and questions brought forth by our results. \\ \\ \textbf{Other topologies.} Although the Hartle–Hawking geometry, with its spherical spatial slices, gives the dominant contribution to $|\Psi_{\rm HH}|^2$, there are contributions from other topologies at future infinity, such as $\mathbb{T}^{d-1}$, $\mathbb{S}^1 \times \mathbb{S}^{d-2}$, etc., which should be summed over in the path integral (see e.g.~\cite{Castro:2011xb, Castro:2012gc, Cotler:2024xzz, Godet:2025bju, Anninos:2025ltd}).
+Below we comment on some other features and questions brought forth by our results. \\ \\ \textbf{Other topologies.} Although the Hartle–Hawking geometry, with its spherical spatial slices, would seem to give the dominant contribution to $|\Psi_{\rm HH}|^2$, there are contributions from other topologies at future infinity, such as $\mathbb{T}^{d-1}$, $\mathbb{S}^1 \times \mathbb{S}^{d-2}$, etc., which should be summed over in the path integral (see e.g.~\cite{Castro:2011xb, Castro:2012gc, Cotler:2024xzz, Godet:2025bju, Anninos:2025ltd}).
+These other topologies would become much more important if the sphere contribution to the norm of the no-boundary state vanishes.
 Similar techniques as the ones introduced in this paper should apply to these other topologies as well, and it would be important to study the lowest-action contributions to the no-boundary state.
 It would be interesting to understand if the analogues of Polchinski's phase appearing in the gravity partition function on a product of spheres~\cite{Shi:2025amq,Ivo:2025yek} are not only connected to instabilities in the spectrum of excitations of the static patch~\cite{Ivo:2025yek} (upon continuing one of the spheres to real time), but also to non-normalizable directions of the late-time wavefunction. \\ \\ \textbf{Reviving Colemania.} One of Polchinski's motivations in the computation of his phase~\cite{Polchinski:1988ua} of the sphere partition function was to refine Coleman's proposal for the suppression of a (positive) cosmological constant~\cite{Coleman:1988tj}, which he termed `Colemania.'
 In brief, Coleman's argument (streamlined in~\cite{Klebanov:1988eh}) is that contributions from small wormholes serve to induce a distribution over coupling constants in gravity, including the gravitational interaction and the cosmological constant.
 Then the norm of the no-boundary state, assumed by Coleman to be equal to the sphere partition function, at tree level pressures the induced distribution over the cosmological constant toward zero.